collie123/CyberPortfolio/walkthroughs/HackTheBox/Bashed.md

 We can use that command so now I will create the php reverse shell from my attacking machine.

-Using the locate command on my attacking Kali linux machine I was able to find the rverse shell
+Using the locate command on my attacking Kali linux machine I was able to find the reverse shell

 ![image](https://github.com/user-attachments/assets/a750842a-4b6d-4f79-add7-e116b640c770)